Moshizzl3/sysint/09a_documentation_dls_project/README.md

 # Chat Service documentation.

-Code documentation for endpoints in the chat-service, in our DLS semester project.
+Code documentation for endpoints in the chat-service, in our DLS semester project.<br>

 Using `mkdocs`for pyhton we have deployed it to github pages: